sljur/Super_Scouts/project_documentation/Report_2.md

 ## What Comes Next
 - Following this week's interviews and server linking we will begin the design process from the information we have gathered and the features we dicussed.
 - To encourage progress we set some milestones for our repository.
 The first of which being the implementation of a first index html file to mark the website's beginning.
 In general this initial file is likely to be scrapped entirley, but for the immediate future we plan to build the website's structure and work from their.
 - Ultimately we plan to have our website based from a password locked account system and that will shape how the features we discussed will be introduced.
+A ranking system for groups will also be introduced eventually along with the ability for members to set up events, mark locations of intrest on a digital map and engage with forum discussion with other members.